 The application for the Summer 2019 program is now open.
 Applications are available here, or at the OGE website and the deadline is February 14, 2019.

 Depart on: June 30, 2019

 ABOUT THE PROGRAM

-Georgetown University offers a six-week, seven-credit intensive academic program combining language classes and area studies in Dar es Salaam with extended travel to Arusha and a three- to four-day safari in the Serengeti National Park and Ngorongoro Crater Park.
+Georgetown University offers a five-week, six-credit intensive academic program combining language classes and area studies in Dar es Salaam with extended travel to Arusha and a three- to four-day safari in the Serengeti National Park and Ngorongoro Crater Park.
 For five weeks of the program, participants study intensive Kiswahili taught by experienced fac-ulty.
 Depending on final enrollments, the program can accommodate beginning, intermediate, and advanced Kiswahili students (no prior Kiswahili is required to apply).
 During that time, students will also participate in internships, selected based on each student’s field of study and interests.
 A wide range of national, regional, and international organizations are located in Dar es Salaam.

 Students live with host families in the university neighborhood during their time in Dar.
 Host families are selected by Georgetown and local faculty.
 In addition to providing two meals per day, they offer partici-pants important insights into Tanzanian daily life and culture and a valuable opportunity to develop friendships with local residents.
 The university setting is quiet and friendly; most area residents speak Kiswahili and English (Kiswahili is the language of business and everyday life, which integrates the different groups into society).
 The campus is easy to navigate and conveniently located near the post office, bookstore, Western Union, and Internet cafes.
 While based in Dar, students may also travel to important area sites such as Bagamoyo, Dodoma, and Zanzibar.